dongmeic/MPO_Data_Portal/TransitData/README.md

 ## Functions

-A list of functions are applied to organize counts data and merge them with the stops.
+A list of functions are applied to organize counts data and merge them with the stops to have stable coordinates.